pceuropa/yii2-ckeditor-upload-file/README.md

-# Ckeditor for Yii2 Framework with the possibility of upload files
+# Ckeditor for Yii2 Framework with upload files
 installation by copy/paste js file without composer